iThink32/DebugLogger/README.md

 DriverInformationPresenter.swift:["anything you type here will only appear in debug mode"]
 ```

-here DriverInformationPresenter is the file from which you wrote the print command.
+here DriverInformationPresenter is the file from which you wrote the print command.It is automatically printed you dont have to do anything for it.